 Sending Song "Precious Lord, Take My Hand"

 (Soloist Carol Carpenter will sing the first stanza; then the congregation will sing both stanzas in unison.)

 Benediction

 Sending Music An Evening Litany Malcolm Archer

 A note on inclusive language

 Incorporating ancient and contemporary traditions in this service, God will be named corporately in a variety of ways that are gender neutral.
 This allows for your personal expressions as you are led to name the Holy in ways meaningful to you.

 All are invited

-Please join us in Anderson Hall following this service for a reception, hosted by the Mental Health Ministry of the Chicago Lights Center for Whole Health.
+Please join us in Anderson Hall following this service for a reception, hosted by the Mental Health Ministry.

 Worship Leaders

-Matthew J. Helms Pastoral Resident

-Terrill L. Stumpf Director of the Chicago Lights

-Center for Whole Health
+John W. Vest Associate Pastor

-Barbara Doyle Chair of Mental Health Ministry
+Barbara Doyle Chair, Mental Health Ministry

-Liturgists
+Cheryl Almgren, Barb Blue Liturgists

-Daisy Abraham, Jeevan Abraham,

-Cheryl Almgren, Liz Houston
+Tom Desmond, Louella DeVries Michael DeVries, Liz Houston

-Barb Blue Candlelighter
+John McIndoe Candlelighter

+John W. W. Sherer Organist and Director of Music

 Carol Carpenter Alto soloist

-John W. W. Sherer Organist and Director of Music

 Acknowledgments:

 The service was adapted from Interfaith Worship Service-Pathways to Promise; Presbyterian Serious Mental Illness Network-PHEWA, PCUSA; and the Lutheran Network on Mental Illness/Brain Disorders-ELCA.
 Words and Music- "Great Is Thy Faithfulness" by Chisholm & Runyan, copyright © 1951 Hope Publishing Company; "Precious Lord, Take My Hand" by Thomas A. Dorsey, copyright © 1938 Chappell & Co.-represented by Hal Leonard Corporation.
 All rights reserved.
 Used with permission.
 One License.
 A-712340.
-Words- "Waiting for Sunshine" by Cheryl Almgren, a member of Fourth Presbyterian Church and the Mental Health Ministry of the Chicago Lights Center for Whole Health; "Rowing" by Anne Sexton, The Awful Rowing Toward God, copyright © 1975 Houghton Mifflin.
+Words- "Waiting for Sunshine" by Cheryl Almgren, a member of Fourth Presbyterian Church and the Mental Health Ministry; "Rowing" by Anne Sexton, The Awful Rowing Toward God, copyright © 1975 Houghton Mifflin.